 Draw Additional Destination Tickets

 At the beginning of the game, you will draw three destination tickets.
 These routes are of varying lengths (requiring varying numbers of matching colored cards), and each discrete route marked on the board can be claimed by only a single player.
 These destination routes become your end goals.
 You can discard one destination ticket.
 But, you must always keep two.
-You may draw more destination tickets throughout the duration of the game, which is a sound strategy only if you think you can complete the route since you will get more points.
+You may draw more destination tickets throughout the game, which is a sound strategy only if you think you can complete the route since you will get more points.
 But if not, failing to complete your tickets will lose you points, making it more difficult to win.

 Contrary to what you might think, you don't always need a lot of destination tickets to win the game.